 HOW DO WEBINARS WORK?

-You will receive an email from us with log-in instructions.
-If you do not receive the email within one (1) day of the Webinar, Please contact NELI
+You will receive an email from us with a link to download the PDF and log-in instructions approximately 3 business days prior to the start date.
+If you do not receive the email within two (2) days of the Webinar, Please contact NELI

 CLE AND OTHER CONTINUING EDUCATION CREDIT

 NELI's programs are routinely approved for credit in all jurisdictions with such requirements and we expect this program to receive full accreditation provided that the jurisdiction approves Webinars.
 This Webinar will provide between 6.0-7.2 hours of MCLE credit depending upon the jurisdiction.
 Registrants may be required to file for credit on their own behalf in some jurisdictions.
 We will provide all necessary forms and proof of attendance.
 NELI is an approved provider of HRCI and SHRM for recertification credit.
+NELI is recognized by SHRM to offer Professional Development Credits (PDCs) for SHRM-CP® or SHRM-SCP® recertification activities.
 Credit will be given to registered participants only.
 Please contact NELI for more information.